Devcodpanda/dojo-2-objects/README.md

 Two worms fight into an arena : there can be only one !

+- Each worm has a name, life and attack points. [ok]
+- fight
-Each worm has a name, life and attack points.
-When a fight begins, each worm attack in turn, until one of them doesn't have any life point : life remaining is equals to current life point minus adversary attack.
+    - When a fight begins, each worm attack in turn,
+    - until one of them doesn't have any life point : life remaining is equals to current life point minus adversary attack.

-The rules stipulate that each turn, the worms with the lowest life points attacks first.
+    - The rules stipulate that each turn, the worms with the lowest life points attacks first.
         If equal, the worm in first argument begins.

-Return the name of the victorious worm !
+- Return the name of the victorious worm !

 You'll have to complete both `Worm` and `Arena` classes.